keertyverma/covid-19-api/README.md

       "dbUsername": "production-db-username",
       "dbPassword": "production-db-password"

+There is no need to configure any collection and documents in MongoDB.
 To start the server, please run following command while being at root of project

       node index.js